brettz9/filebrowser-electron/README.md

 1. After deleting an external file, prompting a refresh, let the scroll be back to the exact coordinates as before if that is in the viewport
+1. Retain z-index of stickies
+1. Fix icon view and local sticky note creation at root
+1. Fix column view and local sticky note creation at root